learn-co-curriculum/react-hooks-redux-index-codealong/README.md

 ## Cleanup Todo Input

 Each time we submit a todo, we want to clear out the input.
-Ok, so remember that each time we submit a form, we call `handleSubmit` Inside that `handleSubmit` function let's reset the component's state by changing our function to the following:
+Remember that each time we submit a form, we call `handleSubmit` Inside that `handleSubmit` function let's reset the component's state by changing our function to the following: